rapidsai/cudf/docs/cudf/source/developer_guide/developer_guide.md

 you should consult with other members of the team to assess how to proceed.

 When such a deviation from pandas behavior is necessary, it should be documented.
-For more information on how to do that, see [link to documentation#Comparing to pandas].
+For more information on how to do that, see [our documentation on pandas comparison](./documentation.md#comparing-to-pandas).

 ## Python vs Cython